Documentation

 The image and message appear in the conversation timeline.

 Expected result: The customer sees both your note and the image in the same text thread.
+A small preview of each attached image appears above the message field before you send.

 What success looks like